-Total Hip Replacement With Mako Technology
+Total Hip Replacement using Mako Technology

 Your joints are involved in almost all movement.
 When your hip becomes diseased or injured, and the pain limits your ability to move, you might consider a total hip replacement.
 Mako Total Hip application is performed using advanced imaging techniques and a cutting-edge, surgeon-controlled robotic-arm system.
 Each patient has a personalized surgical plan based on your unique anatomy.
 This procedure is intended for patients who suffer from degenerative joint disease, which includes osteoarthritis, rheumatoid arthritis, post-traumatic arthritis, avascular necrosis, and hip dysplasia.